brian7704/OpenTAKServer-docs/docs/configuration.md

 ***

+- DEBUG
+  - This setting puts Flask in debug mode and will produce many more log messages.
+Do not use on production servers.
+Default `False`

 - SECRET_KEY
     - The [Flask secret key](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY).
     It is generated automatically with `secrets.token_hex()` the first time you run OpenTAKServer.